Top 11 Best Hatchbacks

 9. Mercedes A-Class

 Let’s start with the tech.
-You get a 7” hi-res screen as standard (and can level up to a 10.25” screen if the fancy takes you), which is your window to your sat nav – which comes with great features like live traffic updates – and driving data.
+You get a 7” hi-res screen as standard (which can be increased to a 10.25” screen if the fancy takes you), which is your window to your sat nav – which comes with great features like live traffic updates – and driving data.

-The space is good.
-The front sliding seats can accommodate the tallest of passengers comfortably thanks to ample headroom.
-In the back, it’s a similar story to the A3.
-There’s enough room, but not much more than that.
-You’ll feel it if you’re tall.
-360 litres of boot space makes the A-Class plenty practical for those intending to lugg a load, too.
+Space inside is good, the front sliding seats can accommodate the tallest of passengers comfortably thanks to ample headroom.
+In the back, it’s a similar story to the A3, there’s enough room, but not much more than that.

 - A refined experience from start to finish